gaia-platform/GaiaPlatform/production/tests/workloads/barebones/readme.md

 ## Workload Input

-To start executing the workload, three files are required.
+To start executing the workload, three files are required: `install.sh`, `build.sh` and `test.sh`.
 Note that for the purposes of the Barebones workload, these files are specifically focused to be executed by the Integration Suite test framework.
 The similar scripts in other workloads are larger as they also support running those scripts locally, and different options for how to run those scripts locally.

+The following sections describe these script files and their usage.

 ### Install.sh